sait-wbdv/fall-2021/src/orientation.md

 ---

 ## Housekeeping
+- Polls:
-- Poll: Are you using Mac, PC or linux?
+    - Are you using Mac, PC or linux?
+    - Is your phone iOS or Android?
+Blackberry!?!

 ---